The Japanese New Year (Shōgatsu / 正月) is the most important event on the calendar.

 On average, a Japanese person may send 25 nengajo, although we have heard reports of up to 300 cards sent!
 These days, young people tend to exchange new year’s greetings through the messaging app, Line.

 On each postcard is a unique number which goes into the new year lottery.
 This year’s prizes include tickets to the Tokyo Olympics or a 300,000 JPY (2,737 USD) cash prize.

 Onenga or end of year gifts are given to thank a person for their support over the past year and into the next and are presented with the phrase “Kotoshi mo douzo yoroshiku onegaishimasu.”

 Department stores offer countless options for a beautiful omiyage (souvenirs) - snacks, sweets and liquor are popular choices.
 Usually 1,000 to 3,000 JPY is spent, definitely no more than 5,000 JPY.
-As 2020 is the Year of the Rat (from the 12 zodiac animals), many of the gifts are decorated with small and cute rodents.
+As 2020 is the Year of the Ox (from the 12 zodiac animals), many of the gifts are decorated with small and cute cows.